Can You Sell A House With A Lien?

 What is a Lien?

 First, we need to define what we’re talking about.
 A lien basically means that there is a financial claim on your house or property because of money that you owe to a claimant such as a bank or the IRS.
-Having a lien on your house can have some very negative effects on your personal credit and it can make it very hard to sell that home.
+Having a lien on your house can have some very negative effects on your personal credit and it can make it very hard to sell a house with a lien.

 There are many other reasons that a lien could be assessed against your property as well.
 If you fail to pay property taxes in a timely manner, a lien can be assessed by the local government.
 If you fail to pay utility bills, the utility company could assess a lien on the property to recoup those costs.
 If you owe contractors, electricians, or plumbers a large amount of money for work done on the home, they might be able to put a lien on your home until you pay what’s owed.
 The IRS or federal government could also issue a lien against your property over unpaid federal taxes.
 Other reasons for a lien could be because of unpaid child support, court decisions, and other debts.